top of page

 Not always.
 FHA Streamline and VA IRRRL often don’t require an appraisal, which can reduce property-condition related documentation—unless the lender adds overlays.

-How Keystone Castle Inspections helps (Western Pennsylvania)
+How Keystone Castle Inspections Helps (Western Pennsylvania)

 Keystone Castle Inspections specializes in “lender-sensitive” transactions—especially homes on private wells and septic, where timelines and documentation matter.